MattiHyyppa/floor-plan-creator/README.md

 ## Running end-to-end tests

 This project contains some end-to-end tests which have been implemented using [Playwright](https://playwright.dev/).

+>NOTE: If you encounter problems when running the tests, check the [know issues section](#known-issues).

 The tests can be run by launching the UI Mode with the command:
 ```
 npm run test:e2e
 ```